genobre/datascience/timeseries/statistics/README.md

 You can see the implementating of those methods in the Jupyter Notebook [simplemethods.ipynb](codes/simplemethods.ipynb).

+## Residual Diagnostics

+The "residuals" in a time series modela are what is left over after fitting a model.
+For many (but not all) time series models, the residuals are equal to the difference between the observations and the corresponding fittied values.

+Residuals are useful in checking whether a model has adequately captured the information in the data.
+A good forecasting method yield the following properties:

+1. The residuals are uncorrelated.
+If there are correlations between residuals, then there is information left in the residuals which should be used in computing forecasts.
+2. The residuals have zero mean.
+If the residuals have a mean other than zero, then the forecasts are biased.

+In addition to these essential properties, it is useful (but not necessary) for the residuals to also have the following properties:

+3. The residuals have constant variance.
+4. The residuals are normally distributed.

 ## Random Walk

 A Random Walk model is one where the value at a given time $(y_t)$ is the value at the previous time $(y_{t-1})$ plus a random noise, that is normally distribuited (with mean of 0 and variance of 1).